Duchy of Thuringia: Merovingian duchy

 In 849, the eastern part of Thuringia was organised as the limes Sorabicus, or Sorbian March, and placed under a duke named Thachulf.
 In the Annals of Fulda his title is dux Sorabici limitis, "duke of the Sorbian frontier", but he and his successors were commonly known as duces Thuringorum, "dukes of the Thuringians", as they set about establishing their power over the old duchy.
 After Thachulf's death in 873, the Sorbs rose in revolt and he was succeeded by his son Radulf.
 In 880, King Louis replaced Radulf with Poppo, perhaps a kinsman.
 Poppo instigated a war with Saxony in 882 and in 883 he and his brother Egino fought a civil war for control of Thuringia, in which the latter was victorious.
 Egino died in 886 and Poppo resumed command.
 In 892, King Arnulf replaced Poppo with Conrad.
 This was an act of patronage by the king, for Conrad's house, the Conradines, were soon feuding with Poppo's, the Babenbergs.
 But Conrad's rule was short, perhaps because he had a lack of local support.
 He was replaced by Burchard, whose title in 903 was marchio Thuringionum, "margrave of the Thuringians".
 Burchard had to defend Thuringia from the incursions of the Magyars and was defeated and killed in battle, along with the former duke Egino, on 3 August 908.
 He was the last recorded duke of Thuringia.
 The duchy was the smallest of the so-called "younger stem duchies", and was absorbed by Saxony after Burchard's death, when Burchard's sons were finally expelled by Duke Henry the Fowler in 913.

-The Thuringians remained a distinct people, and in the Middle Ages their land was organised as a landgraviate.
+The Thuringians remained a distinct people, and in the 12th century, Thuringia was understood to be the landscape south of the Harz Mountains, along the river Saale, north of the Thuringian Forest, along the Werra between the Rhön Mountains and the mouth of the river Fulda, as well as the region of Eichsfeld.
+The Thuringian Basin formed the core of Thuringia.
+The once Thuringian areas east of the river Helme and north of the river Unstrut were considered Saxon territory, as were the once Thuringian marches of Merseburg, Zeitz and Meissen, which were almost exclusively inhabited by Slavs.
+The Saxon counties belonged to the Archbishopric of Magdeburg under canon law, while Thuringia belonged to the Archbishopric of Mainz.
+From the 12th century the territory was organised as the Landgraviate of Thuringia.